Japanese American Communities

 The Composing Room of the Utah Nippo.
 The photograph was taken in 1917.

-Many Japanese Americans organized and attended different churches.
-Some practiced Christianity and others practiced Buddhism.
-Some went to Salt Lake City’s Buddhist Temple.
-Others went to the Japanese Church of Christ.
-Some Japanese Americans were members of the Church of Jesus Christ of Latter-day Saints as well.
+Japanese Americans organized and attended different churches.
+Some belonged to Buddhist temples in Salt Lake and Ogden.
+Others attended the Japanese Church of Christ in Salt Lake City.
+Some Japanese Americans joined the Church of Jesus Christ of Latter-day Saints.

 A Japanese American Woman and her Children as they Arrived at Topas, 1942